cameraui/docs/admin/workers.md

 ### Worker with the desktop app

-An old laptop or a mini PC with the [desktop app](/install/desktop) installed can join as a worker too.
-Choose **Worker** in the mode picker on first start (or later via **Switch mode…** in the tray menu), enter the master's address and the pairing code, and connect.
-Instead of the normal interface the app shows a small status window with the connection state.
-If the address is wrong or the code has expired, the picker reopens and shows what failed.
+A machine with the [desktop app](/install/desktop) joins as a worker when you choose **Worker** in the mode picker on first start (or later via **Switch mode…** in the tray menu) and enter the master's address and the pairing code.
+The app then shows only a status window.
+If the address is wrong or the code has expired, the picker reopens with the error.

-Two tray options make this hands-off: **Open At Login** starts the app with the system, minimized to the tray, and **Close to tray** keeps the worker running in the background when the window is closed.[^trayopts] The address takes a hostname or IP, with `:port` only when the master's HTTPS port differs from the default.
+Two tray options: **Open At Login** starts the app with the system, minimized to the tray, and **Close to tray** keeps the worker running in the background when the window is closed.[^trayopts] The address takes a hostname or IP, with `:port` only when the master's HTTPS port differs from the default.

 [^trayopts]: Open At Login is offered on Windows and macOS.
 Close to tray is offered on Windows and Linux; on macOS, closing the window leaves the app running anyway.